drtaissa/drtaissa.github.io/cv.md

 * Member of the Women in Physics Committee, University of Melbourne, Parkville 2010 – 2011
 * Graduate Transition Roles, University of Melbourne, Parkville 2010
 * Member of Student-Staff Liaison Committee, University of Melbourne, Parkville 2007 – 2009

+## MEMBERSHIPS
+* Junior Member of the International Astronomical Union	2020 – present
+* Member of the Astronomical Society of Australia 2011 – present